 One thing that I find a little annoying is the continuing need to reboot everything at some interval.
-Computers in the studio, audio vault servers and work stations, e-mail servers, files servers, network routers, and so on.
+Computers in the studio, audio vault servers and workstations, e-mail servers, files servers, network routers, and so on.
 Got a problem, first thing to do is cycle the power off and on…

-Truth be told, when it is working, it does sound pretty good on the air, but is it $10,000 dollars better than the older Optimod 8100A?
+Truth be told when it is working, it does sound pretty good on the air, but is it $10,000 dollars better than the older Optimod 8100A?
 No, it is not.

 The old Orban Optimods sound pretty good as long as they are re-capped and aligned every so often.
 If fact, our number one billing station has an AC format and uses an Optimod 8100A and nothing else.
 Our other station in the same market uses an Optimod 8100A and a pair of Texar Audio Prisms.
-In the ten years I have been working for this group of radio stations, I have never had to reboot the Optimod or the Audio Prisms, they just seem to work continuously without problems.
+In the ten years, I have been working for this group of radio stations, I have never had to reboot the Optimod or the Audio Prisms, they just seem to work continuously without problems.
 Imagine that.

 I have seen this called a “retro audio chain” by some.
-Nothing retro about it, a little care and feeding and I’d stack this equipment up against an Omnia 6 any day of the week and twice on Sunday.
+Nothing retro about it, but a little care and feeding and I’d stack this equipment up against an Omnia 6 any day of the week and twice on Sunday.

 This is a grainy video of an 8100A in action:

-That was taken in our rack room using off air audio on the rack room speakers and a cheap video camera.
+That was taken in our rack room using off-air audio on the rack room speakers and a cheap video camera.
 You get the idea.

-So here is to Frank Foti and his marketing gurus that have sold all of the program directors in America on the need to “update” there air chain processors, because, you know, the Optimod, that is old skool.
+So here is to Frank Foti and his marketing gurus that have sold all of the program directors in America on the need to “update” their air chain processors, because, you know, the Optimod, that is old skool.